-Baking is a fun hobby for me.
-These days, as a busy mom, it doesn’t happen as often as I would like.
-I recently had the pleasure of making a homemade dutch apple pie after our annual apple picking trip.
-The pie turned out delicious, but it also reminded me of a time when I made a pie that tasted horrible – swiss chard pie.
+A few years back I had the pleasure of making a homemade dutch apple pie after our annual apple picking trip.
+The pie turned out delicious, but it also reminded me of a time when I made a pie that tasted a little off, swiss chard pie.

-As a disclaimer, swiss chard pie can be quite tasty, but not the way I made it.
+As a disclaimer, swiss chard pie can be quite tasty.
+Just not the way I made it.
 Here’s the story of exactly what happened and how it happened.
 I’ll also include a good swiss chard pie recipe.
 Vegetable tarte is another great savory option.

 Swiss Chard Pie